 - Notification Letter from NOAA-NMFS to ISC on Ringed and Bearded Seal listing

-This link provides information on the Unusual Mortality Event (UME) which affected ice seals in Alaska in 2011.
+- Updates on Ice Seal Disease and UME in 2011 – This link provides information on the Unusual Mortality Event (UME) which affected ice seals in Alaska in 2011.

 Banner photo credit: Craig George